Playmen TV: History

 In February 2005, Craig officially announced that Hard on PrideVision would be spun off as a new, 24-hour channel of the same name for gay adult programming, and PrideVision would be relaunched as OutTV.
 Craig argued that the changes would allow more adult programming to be made available to viewers, while allowing OutTV to achieve wider carriage and increase its investments into programming of interest to the LGBT community.
 Hard on PrideVision's license was approved by the CRTC on March 4, 2005.

 On July 19, 2006, Shavick Entertainment, a film and television producer based in Vancouver, British Columbia, announced their intent to purchase a majority stake in Hard on PrideVision and OutTV from then majority owner William Craig.
 The transaction was finalized later that year, with other investors shares changing to reflect Shavick's new ownership.

 In November 2006, Hard on PrideVision was renamed HardTV.

-On December 3, 2009, the CRTC approved an application on behalf of 4510810 Canada Inc, a newly formed company owned by Pink Triangle Press (55%) and Peace Point Entertainment (45%), that would see it acquire HardTV from 6166954 Canada Inc. The transaction closed at a later date.
+On December 3, 2009, the CRTC approved the sale of HardTV to a joint venture between Pink Triangle Press (55%) and Peace Point Entertainment (45%).

 In the spring of 2013, HardTV was rebranded as Playmen TV after ownership in the company was transferred to Fifth Dimension Properties Inc. in April 2013.